What is NHS 111?

-NHS 111 is a new service that helps people access local NHS healthcare services in England.
-You can call 111 at any time because the service is open 365 days a year, 24 hours a day.
-D/deaf patients can use Typetalk or a textphone to contact NHS 111.
-Hearing people can call for free from landlines and mobile phones.
+NHS 111 is a service that helps people access local NHS healthcare services in England.
+You can call or use NHS 111 online at any time because the service is open 365 days a year, 24 hours a day.
+The NHS BSL interpreter service is open from 8am to midnight every day.
+Calls to NHS 111 are free from landlines and mobile phones.

-Here are some more reasons you may use NHS 111:
+Here are some more reasons you might use NHS 111:

 - you think you need to go to A&E/hospital